siddhidhamnaskar/Device_Stream_Challenge/README.md

 - Visual alert when no data received for >10 seconds

 ### Memory Management
-- Keeps only last 500 data points in memory
 - Efficient filtering for time window calculations

 ## 🤝 Contributing